-When you click the Refresh Status button, Traverse immediately updates the status of all devices in the display.
+- Zoom to 1x Resizes the map to the default zoom level. - Fit to Window Resizes the entire image to fit within the space available in your browser window. - Refresh Status Updates the status of all devices in the display.
 By default, the status automatically updates according to the refresh interval specified in the user preferences.